 Doctors have differing opinions on whether weight gain may be directly associated with endometriosis.
 There isn’t any formal research linking this symptom to the disorder, but anecdotal evidence persists.
 Keep reading to learn more.

-The tissue lining the uterus is also called the endometrium.
-When it grows outside the uterus, there are a number of symptoms you may experience, including:
+The tissue lining the inside of the uterus is called the endometrium.
+When endometrial tissue grows outside of the uterus, there are a number of symptoms you may experience, including:

-Weight gain may not be a direct symptom of endometriosis, but certain aspects of the disorder and its treatments may cause you to pack on pounds.
+Weight gain may not be a direct symptom of endometriosis, but certain aspects of the disorder and its treatments may cause you to add on weight.
+These include: